lupyuen/nuttx-tinyemu/README.md

   (See [virtio_serial_dmasend](https://github.com/apache/nuttx/blob/master/drivers/virtio/virtio-serial.c#L310-L345))

 This will help us understand the inner workings of VirtIO and OpenAMP!
+But first we enable VirtIO and OpenAMP in NuttX...

-# Enable VirtIO in NuttX
+# Enable VirtIO and OpenAMP in NuttX

+_How do we call VirtIO and OpenAMP?_

 To enable VirtIO and OpenAMP in NuttX: